Swansea Harriers Athletics Club

-Swansea Harriers Athletics Club is an athletics club based at Swansea University Athletics Centre in Swansea, Wales, UK.
+Swansea Harriers Athletics Club is an athletics club based at the International Sports Village in Swansea, Wales.
+The facility is owned by Swansea University.

+The Club currently has about 600 members and participates in Track & Field, Cross Country, Road Running, Race Walking and Fell Running.
+Training takes place on most evenings, with the main Club nights being Tuesday and Thursday.
+The Club use the outdoor athletics track and also utilises the adjoining indoor athletics facility.
+Endurance athletes utilise Swansea Bay with sessions taking place at Swansea Beach, Singleton Park, Clyne Valley, Swansea promenade as well as longer weekend runs to the Gower.

 History

-Although athletics has taken place in Swansea since at least the late 19th century it was not until 1962 that the current Swansea Harriers was formally established.
+Although athletics has taken place in Swansea since at least the late 19th century it was not until the formation of Cockett Boy's Club in 1955 that the origins of the current club were born.
+In 1961 Cockett AC became affiliated to Welsh A.A.A. and the following year change their name to Swansea Harriers.
 Since then the club has produced Great Britain and Welsh international athletes in age groups from junior to senior and won Welsh and British titles at Club level.
-The Harriers were voted "UK Athletics Club of the Year in 2009" and will celebrate its 50th anniversary in London Olympic Year 2012.

-The Club currently has about 600 members and participates in Track & Field, Cross Country, Road Running, Race Walking and Fell Running.